Fedotova and Others v. Russia: Background

 The ECtHR has previously addressed same-sex relationships.
 In 2010, in the case Schalk and Kopf v.
 Austria, same-sex couples were recognized as a family unit but there was no obligation on Austria to legally recognize their relationship.
 In 2013, Vallianatos and Others v.
 Greece, the court found it was discriminatory for Greece to recognize opposite-sex partnerships but not same-sex ones.
 In the 2015 case Oliari and Others v.
-Italy the court found that Italy's lack of any form of legal recognition to same-sex couples breached the applicants' human rights.
+Italy the court found that Italy's lack of any form of legal recognition for same-sex couples breached the applicants' human rights.
 However, Oliari included elements that reduced its generalizability to other Council of Europe countries.

 The case Fedotova and Others reached the ECtHR through joining three separate applications filed by six Russian nationals who lived in same-sex relationships, the first filed by Irina Fedotova and her partner Irina Shipitko in 2010.
 The other couples, Mr D. Chunusov and Mr Y. Yevtushenko and Ms I. Shaykhraznova and Ms Y. Yakovleva, filed their cases with the ECtHR in 2014.
 The couples attempted to obtain marriage licenses but were refused.
 They did not make a complaint under Article 12 of the European Convention on Human Rights, the right to marriage, but rather Article 8, which protects private and family life, as well as Article 14, which prohibits discrimination in the exercise of Convention rights.